sharanair29/tigerlab/README.md

 # Logging

 This application also uses Python's default basicConfig logging, to log events for the API.
-You can find these outputs in the log.txt file generated.
+You can find these outputs in the logging.log file generated.